h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 ---

-If there exists a superintelligence system that posesses all the knowledge and truth of the world and is able to process it with the most "optimal" algorithm depending on different scenarios, perhaps planned economy would become a better mechanism for resource allocation and growth generation than market economy.
+If there exists a superintelligence system that posesses all the knowledge and truth of the world and is able to always process it with the most "optimal" algorithm, no matter what circumstances are, perhaps planned economy would become a better mechanism for resource allocation and growth generation than market economy.
 In fact, if such a superintelligence system happens to have the capacity and intention to advance human society as a whole, maybe the most sensible thing for us to do is to follow its lead.

 Fortunately and unfortunately, this superintelligence doesn't exist, at least not yet.
 History seems to have shown repeatedly that no